🥞PancakeJS

 How It Works

-When your widget loads, the SDK checks for environment markers:
+When your view loads, Pancake checks for environment markers:

 // Check for ChatGPT environment